dvernooy/dvernooy.github.io/_embedded/06-heart_rate.md

 ## Software
 ### Code
 All the code is posted [here](https://www.github.com/dvernooy/heart_rate_monitor/).
 It is actually just one C file.
-You can call it ugly (it is), you can call it unreadable (it is) ... and I know there are a bunch of typos in the comments which I'll try to fix up at some point.
+You can call it ugly (it is), you can call it unreadable (it is) & I know there are a bunch of typos in the comments which I'll try to fix up at some point.
 But it works, & very robustly.
 If you actually do read it, all the action is in a single main() loop.
 Here is my thought process ...

 ### Detecting a beat
 My starting point now was the analog signal (masquerading basically as a digital signal at this point due to the speed and gain of my receiver) that rose and saturated very quickly when a 5.3 kHz burst was detected.
 The saturated voltage is about 4.7V at the upper rail of the last stage op-amp (I used a 5V regulated supply for the analog portion).
 I fed this waveform into the analog-to-digital converter of the Atmega88 and compared it to a software threshold that I set to determine whether it was a real heart beat signal.